We work to make your visit to Roswell Park as convenient and comfortable as possible with the following resources and hospitality and food options.

-Computers are available for public use in the Resource Center for Patient and Families on the first floor of the hospital (near the cash registers in the Sunflower Café).
+Computers are available for public use in The 11 Day Power Play Cancer Resource Center on the first floor of the hospital, near the tower elevators.

 We have laptop computers available for loan to our inpatients.
 To sign out a laptop, you must be 18 years of age and have a driver’s license or a state identification card.
-If you are interested, please call the Resource Center for Patients and Families at 716-845-8659.
+If you are interested, please call The 11 Day Power Play Cancer Resource Center at 716-845-8659, Option 1.

 Roswell Park Comprehensive Cancer Center provides free Wi-Fi in the hospital (including patient rooms) and in the park area.
 Wireless access varies in our other buildings.